 30. The Mexican (2001)

-Pitt’s worth as an actor, which is considerable, is often not found in films that require him to be the marquee star.
+Pitt’s worth as an actor is often not found in films that require him to be the marquee star.
 Still, his efforts work well enough here in spite of a grating, uneven film.
 Directed by Gore Verbinski, Pitt plays Jerry, a low-level, bad-luck mob employee in a relationship with Julia Roberts’ shrilly written Samantha.
 Pitt and Roberts don’t play off each other well, thanks primarily to a flat script that has them stuck in screaming matches.
-Pitt brings a kooky energy to the character, but he’s not strong enough to elevate the film.
+But Pitt at least brings a kooky energy to the character.

 29. War Machine (2017)